 “The bigger picture is education,” shares MCWCF administrator Tim McGuire.
 “By raising awareness about what workplace safety is and what it looks like, we’re empowering individuals to recognize and address potential hazards.”

 Previously a competitive grant, the MCWCF board modified the program in 2022 to operate year-round.
 Members can submit financing requests at any point during the year.
 A committee of three MCWCF trustees reviews applications and makes funding decisions based on specific need or potential impact to the organization.

 “Risk management is an ongoing practice,” says McGuire.
 “Members can now apply for the grant when they identify a safety need instead of waiting for the next cycle.
 We already have five applications we are reviewing for 2023.”
 According to McGuire, the investment has paid off for the MCWCF.
 “The program continues to play an important role in claims reductions.
 We’ve returned more than 35% of member premiums this year, totaling more than $77 million in dividends.”

 First launched in 2014, the Loss Prevention Grants Program supports investments in employee safety.
 Past initiatives have ranged from police officer vests to ergonomic desks, and the MCWCF has awarded more than $330,000 to its members since the program’s inception.

-The fund was created in 1979 by the Michigan Association of Counties.
-It now serves 80 members across Michigan, and includes counties, medical care facilities, housing commissions, transit agencies, villages, mental health authorities and other specialty county or multi-county endeavors.
+The Michigan Counties Workers’ Compensation Fund (MCWCF) was formed by the Michigan Association of Counties in 1979 to provide competitive workers compensation insurance to public agencies throughout the state.
+Its membership includes counties, medical care facilities, housing commissions, transit agencies, villages, mental health authorities and other specialty county or multi-county endeavors.